imrekoszo/polylith-kaocha/readme.md

 To get debug output, use the `:verbose` poly test arg.

+> Note: due to how standalone `poly` tool installations [are set up](https://github.com/imrekoszo/polylith-kaocha/issues/5#issuecomment-1223855462), those will not work with this plugin.<br/>
+> You need to run `clojure -M:poly test` instead of `poly test`.

 ### 5. Configuration

 Out of the box this applies the default Kaocha configuration which at this time